14 Jun Norene Ketcherside Endowment for Fine Arts host symposium for local teachers

 Acquiring complex-level thinking strategies for combining art education and core standards was a goal for the symposium.
 The presenters utilized artwork and exhibits at the McPherson Opera House, McPherson Museum and the Mary Anderson Art Center as part of their agenda.
 By combining local original art work with standards-based art education, the teachers learned how to enliven the curriculum for their students and incorporate College and Career Ready Standards for Math and ELA.

-Reviews of the symposium favorably acknowledged how important combining the common core and local resources were in teaching children art education while implementing stDSCF3054andards.
+Reviews of the symposium favorably acknowledged how important combining the common core and local resources were in teaching children art education while implementing standards.
 “I learned the importance of using community resources to meet standards,” states one of the attendees.

 Joyce Huser, Fine Arts Education Consultant for the Kansas Department of Education, was one of the presenters for the symposium.
 Ms. Huser is one of the writers for the National Core Arts Standards.
 She is a National Board Certified teacher with years of experience teaching K-12 Art Education with an emphasis on